Tin-Hoang/humanfaces-diffusion-generation/README.md

 ## 5. License

 This project is part of the EEEM068 Diffusion Models coursework at the University of Surrey.
+We publish this code under the MIT license for educational purposes.

 ### Group 5 - Project members:
 - [Enggen Sherpa​](https://github.com/enggen)